Pathology Resident Community

 The Anatomic Pathology laboratories occupy 30,000 square feet on six floors of the Warren Building and one floor of the adjacent Blake Building.
 The combined Clinical Laboratories are located mainly in the contiguous Jackson and Gray Buildings.
 The Immunopathology and Electron Microscopy Units are located on the fifth Floor of the Warren Building.
 Research space includes over 40,000 square feet divided among four main facilities at Mass General, Charlestown, and Charles River Plaza.

 Anatomic Pathology uses the Sunquest CoPathPlus computer system for specimen and data management.
 The Clinical Laboratories use the Misys system.
 All anatomic and clinical laboratory results are available on the Mass General Brigham electronic medical record suite, EPIC.
 Each resident has a personal computer at their desk.
 An additional twenty-five computers are available for the use of the residents.
 All computers are equipped to access CoPath and EPIC and additional clinical and research information tools.

-The Pathology Service has 90 full-time M.D. and/or PhD faculty and 8 Pathology Assistants.
 The AP/CP program presently has 38 residents.
 There are fellowships in the Pathology of Women’s Cancers, Bone and Soft Tissue Pathology, Gynecologic Pathology, Cytopathology, Hematopathology, Neuropathology, Dermatopathology, Gastrointestinal Pathology, Immunopathology, Clinical Chemistry, Molecular Pathology Research, Renal Pathology, Selective Surgical Pathology, Microbiology and Transfusion Medicine.
 At least five NIH-supported laboratory research fellowship positions are available for two to three years each.

 Massachusetts General Hospital Center for Diversity and Inclusion (CDI)